CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ### REPLACED_BY

-replaced by data - a single CVE or list of CVEs (comma separated)
+replaced by data - a single CVE ID or list of CVE IDs (comma separated)

 JSON data type: string